Overview

 You should also check out other ferry operators - Agoudimos and Ventouris Lines also run all year round from Bari to Greece, while Azzura Line operates additional summer services between Dubrovnik and Bari.
 Most possible routes involve spending a whole day in Bari in between two overnight ferry journeys.
 During high season you may be able to find a route that involves less time hanging around, but this requires diligent study of the schedules and/or a large slice of luck.
 Ferries from Italy to Greece also run from Ancona (a longer journey than from Bari) and Brindisi (a slightly shorter trip); alternative Croatia-Italy routes include Split-Ancona and Split-Pescara.

 If you arrive in Igoumenitsa your onward transport will be by bus - you're looking at a 7 hour trip to Athens or Thessaloniki.
-Arriving in Patras gives you the option of continuing to Athens by train (3.5 hours, €5).
+Arriving in Patras gives you the option of continuing to Athens either by train (3.5 hours, €5) or by frequent bus.
 Patras is also a good starting point if you want to explore the Peloponnese region.

 Route 4.
 By Air